FS-Kaliber/DayZ-KillReward/README.md

 - Weapon boxes can be assigned to the zombie kills 20 boxes can be set.
 - Mod weapons can be added.
 - 3 Different authorization types Text Chat - CF - VPPNotification
-- Key "J" for the Rill Reward menu
+- Key "J" for the KillReward menu
+- Key "B" for the Leaderboard

 A lot of setting options!